Astrochemical modelling of infrared dark clouds: Observational data and abundance estimates

-However, we then divide this estimate of the total extinction through the region by a factor of 4 in order to obtain an estimate of the typical extinction from the nearest boundary of the IRDC, i.e., $\bar{A}_V=A_{V,{\rm tot}}/4$.
+However, we then divide this estimate of the total extinction through the region by a factor of 4 in order to obtain an estimate of the typical extinction from the nearest boundary of the IRDC, that is $\bar{A}_V=A_{V,{\rm tot}}/4$.

 We have estimated the average number density of H nuclei, $n_{\rm H}$, in each region by assuming the material is distributed in a spherical volume with radius equal to the circular aperture radius of the region projected on the sky.
 These values are also listed in Table \ref{tab:landscape-tab}.